humdrum-tools/humdrum-data/README.md

 git version 2.39.2 (Apple Git-143)
 ```

-Upgrade your version of `git` if it is less than version 2.25.
+Upgrade your version of `git` if it is less than version 2.25 before
+trying to download files for this repository.

 ## Downloading scores ##